 Professor Young Mie Kim is the Principal Investigator for the project.
-Kim is an Associate Professor in the School of Journalism and Mass Communication at the University of Wisconsin-Madison.
+Kim is a Professor in the School of Journalism and Mass Communication and a faculty affiliate of the Department of Political Science at the University of Wisconsin-Madison.
 Kim’s research concerns media and politics, with an emphasis on digital media.
 Her research demonstrates that the digital media environment sets a condition that facilitates the development of passionate publics who care about a particular issue almost exclusively based on their values, identities, and self-interests.
 Kim has won a number of awards including the Best Article of the Year in Political Communication.
 Her research has appeared in flagship journals in the fields of Communication and Political Science: the Journal of Politics, Journal of Communication, Communication Research and others.
 Kim was a Visiting Fellow at the Oxford Internet Institute, University of Oxford, UK and obtained her PhD degree from the University of Illinois at Urbana-Champaign.

-Ceri Hughes is the project administrator for this study and the primary contact for queries related to the study.
-He is a PhD student at University of Madison-Wisconsin in the School of Journalism and Mass Communication.
+Ceri Hughes is a PhD student at University of Madison-Wisconsin in the School of Journalism and Mass Communication.
 He is originally from Wales where he earned his B.A. in Journalism and Broadcasting, and his M.A. in Political Communication, both from Cardiff University.
 He previously worked as a research analyst for the Wales Tourist Board advising the marketing and development departments on improving spending priorities and gaining better returns on investment.
 He was also a union officer for the Welsh Government working on national campaign communications.
 His particular focus of study is on minor/alternative political voices and the role the media plays in relaying them (or not) to the population.
 His other area of interest is the role of religious discourse in the political arena, particularly its influence on environmental politics.
-Contact: email@example.com

 Steven Englehardt is a PhD student at Princeton University.
 He is a CITP Graduate Student Fellow.
 His research interests lie in the web privacy and web security space.
 In particular in how we can use measurement to understand the structure of the web and alter the incentives to make it more private.
 He has been involved in projects studying web tracking, government surveillance, personalization, price discrimination, and alternative models to advertising.